Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your AC to work, it won’t turn on.

 The key part is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your air conditioner might not switch on.
-Or you might receive warm air blowing from vents because the heat is on instead.
+You might also receive warm air blowing from vents because the heat is on instead.

 If you rely on a digital thermostat: